 - Required quarantine protocols and reporting documentation

 - Instructions for following-up with their personal medical provider (faculty or staff) or NUHS (students).

 - Local public health entities will be informed of NU contact tracing efforts to facilitate management of cases, especially those involving individuals outside of the NU community.

-Current guidance does not require quarantining secondary contacts (i.e. close contacts of close contacts), but those who are secondary contacts may elect to quarantine should work with their individual school, unit or department based on individual circumstances and job responsibilities.
+Current guidance does not require quarantining secondary contacts (i.e. close contacts of close contacts).
+Individuals who are identified as a secondary contact who elect to quarantine should work with their individual school, unit or department based on individual circumstances and job responsibilities.

 What is a close contact?

-A close contact is defined as being within less than 6 feet of a COVID-positive individual for 15 minutes or more over a 24-hour period.
+A close contact is defined as being within 6 feet of a COVID-positive individual for 15 minutes or more over a 24-hour period.
 Examples of situations that might lead to a close contact include, but are not limited to: